-Effective July 1st, 1984, the co-insurance rate for hospitalization will be incorporated into the Extended Health Benefit coverage to a maximum of \$8.50 per day.
+The co-insurance rate for hospitalization will be incorporated into the Extended Health Benefit coverage to a maximum of \$8.50 per day.

 (e) Dental Care Plan

 The Welfare Plan will include a Dental Care Plan which will reimburse members for expenses incurred in respect of the coverages summarized in Appendix "1".
 The Plan will not duplicate benefits provided now or which may be provided in the future by any government program.